Corey-Recai/week_1_FinTech_homework_case_study/README.md

 [Affirm](https://www.affirm.com/) was founded in 2012 by Max Levchin, Nathan Gettings and Jeffrey Kaditz.

-[Affirm](https://www.affirm.com/) was founded by Max Levchin (also a co-founder of [PayPal](https://www.paypal.com/us/home)) in an effort to fix the credit card business.
+[Affirm](https://www.affirm.com/) was founded by Max Levchin (also a co-founder of [PayPal](https://www.paypal.com/us/home)) in an effort to fix the credit card business :clap: :raised_hands:.
 In Lecvchin's opinion:

 > High interest rates and late fees make credit cards abusive to many low-income borrowers.